alvaroterroso/household-energy-consumption-prediction/README.md

-# household-energy-consumption-prediction
+# Household Energy Consumption Prediction

-this repo will be used for a Master's course project. the goal of this project is to predict the energetic consumption of a household, and calculate those expenses.
+The goal of this project is to create a Machine Learning Model that is able to predict the energetic consumption of a household, using regression technics.

+For this work, we started by using the 'household_power_consumption.csv'